 1. Digital Libraries are the digital counterparts of traditional libraries and include both electronic (digital) as well as print and other (e.g. audio, video, graphics, animation etc) materials.

-2. digital library owns and controls the information.
+2. A digital library owns and controls the information.
 It provides access to information, not just pointers to it

 3. A digital library has a unified organizational structure with consistent points for accessing the data.

-4. digital library is not single entity, it may also provide access to digital material and resources from outside the actual confines of any one digital library.
+4. A digital library is not single entity, it may also provide access to digital material and resources from outside the actual confines of any one digital library.

 5. Digital libraries support quick and efficient access to a large number of distributed but inter linked Information sources that are seamlessly integrated.